anyscale/academy/README.md

 * Node.js: Required for some of the Jupyter Lab graphics extensions we use.
 	* Installation instructions are [here](https://nodejs.org/en/).

 Now run the following commands in the root directory of this project to complete the setup.
 First, run a `pip` command to install the rest of the libraries required for these tutorials, including Ray.
-Then use the `jupyter` command to add a graphing library extension in Jupyter Lab that we'll use and to list the installed extensions.
+Then, run a provided script to install a graphing library extension in Jupyter Lab and perform other tasks.

 ```
 pip install -r requirements.txt
-jupyter labextension install @pyviz/jupyterlab_pyviz
-jupyter labextension list
+tools/fix-jupyter.sh
 ```

 You are ready to go!

 ## Launching the Tutorials

 The previous steps installed [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/), the notebook-based environment we'll use for all the lessons.
-To start, make sure you are in the project root directory and run the following command:
+To start run the following command in the project root directory:

 ```
 jupyter lab